 Clover is a low-growing perennial backyard plant that is drought resistant and grows in mat-like clusters.
 They have white or dark pink flowers, and you are sure to know them well as they especially like to grow in grassy areas.

 I have lifelong memories of clover flowers in my grass!
-Little did I know that they are a highly nutritious and edible weed right in my yard.
+Little did I know that they are a tasty edible weed right in my yard.

-What you might not know is that clover is in the legume family and is high in protein.
-The flowers have many vitamins and minerals and can be either eaten raw (hello beautiful spring wild salad!) or made into this lovely white clover iced tea.
+You might not know that clover is in the legume family and is being studied as a promising protein source.
+The flowers have many vitamins and minerals and can be either eaten raw (hello, beautiful spring wild salad!) or made into this lovely white clover iced tea.

-Red clover can be steeped into a tea to use as an overall anti-inflammatory and soothing tonic, which can be helpful for women’s menopausal hot flashes and fertility.
+Red clover can be steeped into a tea to use as an overall wellness and soothing tonic.
+Although more research is needed, studies show that the anthocyanins of red clover can inhibit inflammation, which may be helpful for women’s menopausal hot flashes, fertility, and occasional swelling.

 Pineapple Weed